nestorrente/erdiagram/docs/Library_usage.md

 `EntityRelationshipModel` object is transformed into a `ClassModel` in order to generate the code of the classes.

 You can learn more about how the class model is generated [here](Class_model.md).

+## Configuration options

+You can read the [Configuration options](Configuration_options.md) document in order to get further information about the configuration options of the different components of _ERDiagram_.

 ## Usage examples